bharatsonwane/team-orbit/frontend/docs/QUICK_REFERENCE.md

 # Quick Reference Guide

-Quick commands and common tasks for the Lokvani frontend project.
+Quick commands and common tasks for the TeamOrbit frontend project.

 ## 🚀 Common Commands